Numeira: Early Bronze III

 Numeira was occupied during the EB III.
 There are several indications that it was a colony of Bab edh-Dhra including a lack of tombs in the vicinity of Numeira, and ceramic evidence the inhabitants buried their dead outside Bab edh-Dhra.
 If not a direct colony the pottery remains indicate the two towns certainly traded with each other.

 Calibrated radiocarbon dates place the settlement in the EB III.
 Habitation spanning approximately 250 years or 10-12 generations.

 Numeira was violently destroyed at the end of the EB III, (2300 BC.) never to be re-occupied.
-This is 200 years earlier than the current assumed date for the destruction of Sodom, however, it is also proposed that the date of destruction of Numeira could be lowered to 2100-2050 BC.
+This is 200 years earlier than the current assumed date for the destruction of Sodom, however, it is also proposed that the date of destruction of Numeira could be shifted to 2100–2050 BC.

 Excavations indicate Numeira was a 0.5 hectare walled settlement, though it may have been twice the size we see today.
 Though only 30% of the site was excavated (c.
 1500 m^{2}) between 1979 and 1983.
 The settlement was located on the southern bank of the Wadi Numeira.